Zakaria-Dahi/Continuous_Optimisers_For_Binary_Antenna_Placement-II-/README.md

 **Programmers :shipit:**: Zakaria Abdelmoiz DAHI from the University of Malaga, Spain.

 **About:** This repositiory contains the implementation in [1] that studies the influence of the mapping functions when handling the binary antenna placement using a conitnuous swarm algorithm.
+We use instances of 14ç to 1000 antennas (representing the city of Malga, Spain) and three types of antennas (Omnidirectional, directional and Squared).

 - [1] **Z.A.
 DAHI**, C. Mezioud, A. Draa, On the efficiency of the binary flower pollination algorithm: Application on the antenna positioning problem, Applied Soft  Computing, Volume 47, 2016, Pages 395-414, SSN 1568-4946, https://doi.org/10.1016/j.asoc.2016.05.051.